 Foreign currency transactions are translated into Canadian Dollars (the Company's functional currency) using the exchange rates prevailing at the dates of the transactions or valuation where items are re-measured.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of the monetary assets and liabilities denominated in foreign currencies are recognized in the Consolidated Statements of Comprehensive Loss as foreign exchange (gain) loss.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of the monetary assets and liabilities denominated in foreign currencies are recognized in the consolidated statement of comprehensive income (loss) as foreign exchange loss (gain).